sam-git/personal-goals/happy-moments/happy-moments.md

 5/1/2016
 ---
 - Went for a long relaxing walk at lunch time along the Thames and over the millenium bridge.

+6/1/2016
+---
+- Caught up with Ali in Finsbury Park after work and drank a Chai Latte.